Subawards/Subcontracts - Overview

 UCR's proposal to the prime sponsor should include the intent to establish a subaward/subcontract.

-In the event the prime sponsor intends to issue a Federal Contract as the resulting funding mechanism, then the PI will need to complete the Sole Source Justification form for each subcontract that was not competitively bid.
+In the event the prime sponsor intends to issue a Federal Contract as the resulting funding mechanism, the PI will need to complete the Sole Source Justification form for each subcontract that was not competitively bid.

 Note: Some sponsors may allow investigators to add subawards/subcontracts after the prime award has been made.
 Please refer to the terms and conditions of your award to verify whether sponsor prior approval is required to transfer a portion of the scope of work to another entity.